An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Introduction

 The MMP algorithm aims to compute the shortest geodesic between two points; it receives $S$ and $p$ as inputs, and results a specialized data structure called {\em intervals}, which are subdivisions of all edges of $S$ equipped with some additional information.
 However, the MMP algorithm itself and other existing algorithms are insufficient for our practical purpose.
 We try to improve the MMP algorithm -- one of our major ideas is to introduce a new data structure, called an {\em interval loop} indexed by the parameter $r$, which is a recursive sequence of {\em enriched intervals} $I_i\, (=I_i^{(r)})$

 Roughly speaking, $\mathbf{I}_r$ is the data structure representing the wavefront $W(r)$; each enriched interval corresponds to a circular arc participating in $W(r)$, and the sequence is closed, because $W(r)$ is assumed to be an oriented closed curve embedded in $S$.
+Again, since our method disallows a bifurcation event, $W(r)$ is connected and one interval loop represents all of $W(r)$.

+As $r$ increases, there arise some particular moments $r_0$, e.g., a new ridge point is born from a vertex as depicted in Figure \ref{ridge_point}, a ridge point meets an edge, two or more ridge points collide on a face, and so on.
+We call them {\em geometric events} of the wavefront propagation.

+Here we make a simplification to this event model.
+An interior point of an arc often reaches an edge before either of the surrounding two ridge points meets the edge, and then the arc is pushed out to the next face (or the next of the next, or so on), while the two ridge points stay on the original face.
+Since we are primarily interested in the ridge points, we do not recognize this phenomenon as an event, while the interval loop does not precisely represent the wavefront.
+This definition makes our algorithm much simpler, as we explain later (see Remark \ref{partial_propagation}).
+This simplification could also improve practical performance by a constant factor, which is hidden behind the big-O notation.